0xEmanuel/FlickrBulkDownloader/README.md

 - Bulk Downloads: Download all media files of a specified user
 - Download Database: Every downloaded file will have its own database entry.
 So you will have your own download history, that can be used to avoid to download files that were already crawled.
 - Supports OAuth authentication
 - Unique Feature: Downloads the ORIGINAL files (videos and pictures).
 This tool uses undocumented API-method with that you can download the original media file.
-Thus you can backup your whole Flickr Account.
+Thus you can backup your or any other whole Flickr Account.

 ```
 Usage: